programmatom/PhotoMunger/index.md

 Cropping
 ---
 PhotoMunger supports lossless JPEG cropping via [`jpegtran.exe`][3].
-To crop an image, first enable the cropping tool by making sure the crop button is enabled on the toolbar:
+To crop an image, first enable the cropping tool by making sure the crop button is selected on the toolbar:
 ![Crop tool](image3.png)

-Once the crop tool is enabled, clicking and dragging anywhere in the image will create a crop rectangle.
+Once the crop tool is selected, clicking and dragging anywhere in the image will create a crop rectangle.
 The portion of the image inside the rectangle will be retained and that outside will be discarded.

 ![Modifying existing crop rectangle](image25.jpg)